Gfrim/internalNewsletterPod/newfeatures.md

       "url": "{{ $('Google Drive Trigger').item.json.webViewLink }}"
     }
     ```
-8.  **Activate your workflow!** Now, every new document in that folder will be automatically processed and added to your NewsFlash AI.
+8.  **Activate your workflow!** Now, every new document in that folder will be automatically processed and added to your NewsFlash.

 ---

 ## Part 2: Automating Ingestion from Mattermost

-This section describes how to capture important conversations from Mattermost channels and add them to NewsFlash AI.
+This section describes how to capture important conversations from Mattermost channels and add them to NewsFlash.

 ### **Strategy: Use a Mattermost Bot and a Background Service**